bigchaindb/site/_src/_guides/key-concepts-of-bigchaindb.md

 # Output

-A transaction output specifies the conditions that need to be fulfilled to change the ownership of a specific asset..
-For instance: to transfer a bicycle, a person needs to sign the transaction with her private key.
+A transaction output specifies the conditions that need to be fulfilled to change the ownership of a specific asset.
+For instance: to transfer a bicycle, a person needs to sign the transaction with his or her private key.
 This also implicitly contains the information that the public key associated with that private key is the current owner of the asset.
 Learn more about the data model of outputs in our [output model](https://the-ipdb-transaction-spec.readthedocs.io/en/latest/transaction-components/outputs.html).

 Note that a transaction can also have multiple outputs.
 These are called divisible assets.
 To learn more about divisible assets, complete our [tutorial.](../tutorial-token-launch/) The output can also contain complex conditions (e.g. multiple signatures of multiple people) to acquire ownership.
 Learn more about that in the data model for [crypto-conditions](https://the-ipdb-transaction-spec.readthedocs.io/en/latest/transaction-components/conditions.html).